Women's professional sports: Motorsports

-Five women competed in Formula One: Maria Teresa de Filippis (1958-1959), Lella Lombardi (1974-1976), Divina Galica (1976 and 1978), Desiré Wilson (1980) and Giovanna Amati (1992), totaling 29 entries and 15 starts.
+Five women competed in Formula One: Maria Teresa de Filippis (1958–1959), Lella Lombardi (1974–1976), Divina Galica (1976 and 1978), Desiré Wilson (1980) and Giovanna Amati (1992), totaling 29 entries and 15 starts.
 Lombardi had a best result of sixth at the 1975 Spanish Grand Prix, where she was awarded half a World Championship point.

 The Deutsche Tourenwagen Masters has had four women drivers: Katherine Legge, Susie Stoddart, Rahel Frey and Vanina Ickx.
 Stoddart scored two 7th race finishes and a 13th place in the standings in 2010.
 In the Deutsche Tourenwagen Meisterschaft, Ellen Lohr scored a win.

 In sports car racing, Desiré Wilson also won two races of the World Sportscar Championship, and Odette Siko resulted fourth overall at the 1932 24 Hours of Le Mans.

 In rallying, Michèle Mouton got four wins and nine podiums at the World Rally Championship, resulting runner-up in 1982.
 Meanwhile, Jutta Kleinschmidt won the 2001 Dakar Rally.

 In off-road motorcycling, Laia Sanz scored twelve women's trial world championships and three X Games endurocross gold medals.

-In 2019 the W Series an all female racing championship in which the drivers can progress to Formula 1, Formula 2 & Formula 3 as a full time or replacement driver.
+In 2019 the W Series an all female racing championship in which the drivers can progress to Formula 1, Formula 2 and Formula 3 as a full-time or replacement driver.
 The series is free to enter but you must be picked by the series as one of the 18 best female drivers in the world.
 The series has 10 races at 8 tracks that do Formula 1 races.
 Races are 30 minutes long and 1 extra lap after the time limit expires.
 Follows typical Formula 1 rules.